 You are here: Home page ► Watches ► Breitling Chronomat ► Movement

 The Breitling Caliber 13 is based on the well-known ETA Valjoux 7750 movement.
 It is an automatic (self-winding from the movements of the wrist), integrated chronograph with quickset date.
-This has been the workhorse for the modern best-selling Breitling watches—not only the Chronomat models, but also the vertical compax Old Navitimer (discontinued).
+This has been the workhorse for the modern best-selling Breitling watches—not only the Chronomat models, but also the iconic Old Navitimer (now discontinued).

-This famous Valjoux movement has 25 jewels, a power reserve of 42 hours, and a frequency of 28,800 vibrations per hour.
+This famous Valjoux movement has a power reserve of 42 hours, and a frequency of 28,800 vibrations per hour.
 It winds in only one direction (unlike the Caliber 17), which allows the rotor to move freely in the other direction.
-That is why it has been nicknamed “the wobbler”, because it's noisy and lively on the wrist.
+It has therefore been nicknamed “the wobbler”, because it's noisy and lively on the wrist.

 A mid-90s' Caliber 13 behind a custom transparent caseback